TalPunch/TalPunch/README.md

 - 👋 Hi, I’m Tal Bar-Eitan
-- 👀 I’m interested in learning more about programming
-- 🌱 I’m currently learning java on the jetbrains academy course
+- 🌱 I’m currently learning python as a second language in addition to java
 - 💞️ I’m looking to collaborate on simple projects that could use my help
 - 📫 How to reach me:
 -        my email: tal.bar-eitan@iasa-school.org.il